Postal worker holdup leads to muscle car theft ring arrests

-DETROIT (AP) — Thieves are using cloned key fobs to steal Dodge muscle cars and other high-powered vehicles directly from dealerships, and even automakers in Michigan, and are then selling them for tens of thousands of dollars less than their value, according to authorities and court records.
+DETROIT (AP) — Thieves are using cloned key fobs to steal Dodge muscle cars and other high-powered vehicles directly from dealerships and even automakers in Michigan, then selling them for tens of thousands of dollars less than their value, according to authorities and court records.

 Thieves in the Detroit area are primarily going after Dodge vehicles with Hellcat engines, including Chargers and Challengers — “the fast ones,” Sgt.
 Jerry Hanna with the Macomb Auto Theft Squad said.